 - Disclose any reportable financial event of which you are aware on your Form U4 within 30 days.

-- If you experience tax or financial issues, and you’re not sure whether liens or judgments against you exist — conduct research, including viewing your current credit report, to identify any existing liens or judgments and get them reported.
+- If you experience tax or financial issues, and you’re not sure whether liens or judgments against you exist — conduct research, including viewing your current credit report, to identify and report any existing liens or judgments.

 - When you’re unsure whether an event is reportable, seek counsel from your attorney or firm compliance.